 - It may take a few minutes for directory synchronization to complete.
 Once finished, go to the user list for the user group you configured with Directory Sync and verify the accounts listed are as expected.

-IMPORTANT: A limitation of the information provided from Office 365 prevents Directory Sync from discerning between a user and a shared mailbox.
+IMPORTANT: A limitation of the information provided from Office 365 prevents Directory Sync from discerning between a resource and a shared mailbox.

 Assuming the best practice in Step 3 was followed, another option is to create a new User Group with the same services and move the shared mailboxes to this new User Group.
 You may change the User Type in the settings of a user to 'Shared' for shared mailboxes, or 'Equipment' if the mailbox is a room or equipment resource mailbox.
 Directory Sync will only make changes to the User Group on which it is enabled and not change the User Type in the new User Group.